quinferg/OpenAI_Classifier/README.md

 OpenAI API key

-Once you have the OpenAI key, replace the placeholder in a .env file with your key at OPENAI_API_KEY in the project folder
+Place the key in a .env file with your key at OPENAI_API_KEY in the project folder

+E.X.
+OPENAI_API_KEY=$key

 Download all project files, and run: